 Defending Attorneys shall meet the following minimum requirements for providing effective representation to Indigent Persons as provided in Sections 19-855, 19-860(2), 19-850(1)(a)(vi) and 19-850(1)(a)(v)(ii)5 and 8, Idaho Code.

-- 01. Idaho State License, Defending Attorney Roster, and County Employment or Contract Requirements: (7-1-21)T - a.
-Licensed to practice law in Idaho and in compliance with Idaho State Bar rules; (7-1-21)T - b.
-Member of the Defending Attorney Roster, except as provided in Subsection 050 of these rules; (7-1-21)T - c.
-Employed or under contract to provide public defense services to a county; and (7-1-21)T - d.
+(4-6-23)T a.
+Licensed to practice law in Idaho and in compliance with Idaho State Bar rules; (4-6-23)T b.
+Member of the Defending Attorney Roster, except as provided in Subsection 050 of these rules; (4-6-23)T c.
+Employed or under contract to provide public defense services to a county; and (4-6-23)T d.
 If a Court attempts to appoint an attorney to represent an Indigent Person at public expense and the attorney does not meet one or more of the requirements in this Subsection 060.01, the attorney will immediately notify the Court.
+(4-6-23)T

-(7-1-21)T - O2.
-Public Defense Competency.
-Be competent to counsel and represent Indigent Persons.
-(7-1-21)T - Qualifications.
-Have the ability, training, experience, and understanding necessary for their appointed Cases to do the following: (7-1-21)T - a.
-Apply laws, rules, procedures, and practices to the Case and perform thorough legal research and analysis; (7-1-21)T - b.
-Protect client confidentiality, and if breached, notify the client and any other entities when necessary to preserve the client's constitutional and statutory rights; (7-1-21)T - c.
+01. Idaho State License, Defending Attorney Roster, and County Employment or Contract Requirements: (4-6-23)T a.
+Apply laws, rules, procedures, and practices to the Case and perform thorough legal research and (4-6-23)T b.
+Protect client confidentiality, and if breached, notify the client and any other entities when necessary to preserve the client's constitutional and statutory rights; (4-6-23)T c.
 Ensure Vertical Representation from the time a Defending Attorney is appointed in each Case.
 Nothing in this rule is intended to prohibit a different Defending Attorney from representing the client at Initial Appearance.
-Defending Attorneys who are unable to comply with this rule will notify their supervisor, Board of County Commissioners, or the Court and request appropriate resources; (7-1-21)T - d.
-Dedicate sufficient time to each Case; (7-1-21)T - e.
-Promptly and independently investigate the Case; (7-1-21)T - f.
-Request funds as needed to retain an investigator; (7-1-21)T - g.
-Request the assistance of experts where it is reasonably necessary to prepare the defense and rebut the prosecution's case; (7-1-21)T - h.
-Continually evaluate the Case for defense investigations or expert assistance; (7-1-21)T - i.
-Be present at the Initial Appearance and available to the Indigent Person in person or via technology, and: (7-1-21)T

-Preserve the client's constitutional and statutory rights;
+Defending Attorneys who are unable to comply with this rule will notify their supervisor, Board of County Commissioners, or the Court and request appropriate resources; (4-6-23)T d.
+Dedicate sufficient time to each Case; (4-6-23)T e.
+Promptly and independently investigate the Case; (4-6-23)T ---- -- ----------- f.
+Request funds as needed to retain an investigator; (4-6-23)T g.
+Request the assistance of experts where it is reasonably necessary to prepare the defense and rebut the prosecution's case; (4-6-23)T h.
+Continually evaluate the Case for defense investigations or expert assistance; (4-6-23)T i.
+Be present at the Initial Appearance and available to the Indigent Person in person or via technology, and: (4-6-23)T i.
+Preserve the client's constitutional and statutory rights; (4-6-23)T ii.
+Discuss the charges, case and potential and collateral consequences with the client; (4-6-23)T iii.
+Obtain information relevant to Idaho Criminal Rule 46 (bail or release on own recognizance) and if appropriate, seek release; (4-6-23)T iv.
+Encourage the entry of a not guilty plea at Initial Appearance except in circumstances where a guilty plea is constitutionally appropriate; (4-6-23)T j.
+Work within Caseload or Workload limits, defined in Subsection 060.05 of these rules.
+If a Defending Attorney's Caseload exceeds the numeric standard, the attorney must disclose this in the Annual Report.
+The Report must include the reasons for the excessive Caseload or Workload, and if and how the representation met constitutional standards; (4-6-23)T k.
+Have sufficient time and private space to confidentially meet with Indigent Persons; (4-6-23)T